Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

       - `/home/nchc/`: The directory on the host machine.
       - `/workspace/`: The directory inside the container where the host directory will be mounted.
       - `:rw`: Mounts the directory with read-write permissions, allowing both the host and container to read and write to this directory.
+10. `--name my-container`: Names the container as "my-container".
-10. `huggingface/transformers-pytorch-gpu`: The Docker image to use for creating the container.
+11. `huggingface/transformers-pytorch-gpu`: The Docker image to use for creating the container.
 This specific image is from Hugging Face, configured with PyTorch and GPU support for running transformer models.

 <p align="center">
   <img src="figs/step_1_create_container.png" width="900">